jvde-github/AIS-catcher/README.md

 ### Development version

 - ``-o 4`` is now ``-o 5`` and ``-o 4`` now shows a subset of the AIS message data relevant for map plotting.
 - Experimental switch ``-go CGF_WIDE on`` to make the decoder more robust for thermal drift in dongles.
 Will come at a cost of sensitivity.
-Experiments suggest 50% improvement in message rate of the default decoder over FM-based decoder, which reduces to 30% with this switch activated.
+My test database suggests 50% improvement in message rate of the default decoder over FM-based decoder, which reduces to 30% with this switch activated.
 However, the decoder then corrects for frequency offsets of up to +/- 30 ppm.
-I never been too happy with this part of the decoder so might look at alternatives at some point.
+I never been too happy with this part of the decoder so might look at alternatives at some point (e.g. tracking ppm corrections or a different frequency correction method).
 - ...

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).